saikripa-2546/19AI307_JAVA/Module-03/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a String Buffer using Java
+Program to implement a String and its Operations using Java
 Developed by: SAIKRIPA SK
 RegisterNumber:  212224040284
 */